1960 Open Championship

 The 1960 Open Championship was the 89th Open Championship, played 6–9 July at the Old Course in St Andrews, Scotland.
 In the centenary year of the Open Championship, Kel Nagle prevailed over Arnold Palmer by a single stroke; this year marked the championship's re-emergence as a major stop for American players.

 The total prize money was increased by forty per cent, from £5,000 to £7,000.
 The winner's share was increased to £1,250 with £900 for second, £700 for third, £500 for fourth, £400 for fifth, £300 for sixth, £250 for seventh, £200 for eighth, £150 for ninth, and £130 for tenth.
 The next fifteen places each received £60 with £50 for next seven and then £40 for the next eighteen.
 The £50 prize for winning the qualification event was unchanged while the four prizes for the lowest score in each round were increased to £50.
 For the centenary event there was a special prize for the winner in the form of a replica of the claret jug.

 Qualifying took place on 4–5 July, Monday and Tuesday, with 18 holes on the Old Course and 18 holes on the New Course.
 A maximum of 100 players could qualify.
 Gary Player led the qualifiers as medalist at 135, and the qualifying score was 147 and 74 players qualified; 28 players on 148 were not included.
 Dick Metz, who had won the World Senior Golf Championship at Gleneagles on 3 July, was one of those on 148 who just failed to qualify.

 Roberto De Vicenzo opened the tournament proper with consecutive rounds of 67 on Wednesday and Thursday to take a two-stroke lead over Nagle.
 In the third round, De Vicenzo's drive on the 14th ended up on top of a wall and he finished the round with a score of 75, allowing Nagle to take a two-shot lead.
 Palmer, who had won the U.S. Open three weeks earlier by erasing a seven-shot deficit in the final round, was four back after 54-holes.
 The final round on Friday afternoon was delayed until Saturday due to a heavy rainfall that flooded portions of the course; the first postponement in over fifty years.
 When play resumed the next day, Palmer and Nagle both went out in 34.
 Still four-strokes behind, Palmer began another charge on the back.
 He made up strokes on the 13th and 15th, made a 4 on the 17th, then made birdie at the last.
-Nagle was standing over a crucial par putt on the Road Hole 17th when he heard the roar signifying Palmer's birdie at 18.
+Nagle was standing over a crucial putt on the Road Hole 17th when he heard the roar signifying Palmer's birdie at 18.
 He managed to collect himself and hole the putt, then made a safe 4 at the last to win the title by a single shot over Palmer.